Girls Cross Country IHSA 2A and 3A State Meets | NCTV17

 The runners are off from Detweiller Park

-The Benet Academy Red Wings are competing in the 2A region of the state final as their seven runners look to build off their second-place finish at sectionals.
+The Benet Academy Redwings are competing in the 2A region of the state final as their seven runners look to build off their second-place finish at sectionals.
+Payton Mathelier, Keira Jenke, Terese Tully, Faye Ferrell, and Ashley Donovan are the top five leading the Redwings.

 The gun sounds, and the runners are off as they take the obstacle of a three-mile course one final time for the 2023 cross-country season.